Kathryn Bigelow: Early life and education

-Directing career

-Early career
+Also in 1981, she was invited by John Baldessari to teach for a single semester in the School of Art at California Institute of the Arts.

+Career

+1981–2002: Beginnings and breakthrough

 Bigelow's short The Set-Up is a 20-minute deconstruction of violence in film.
 The film portrays "two men fighting each other as the semioticians Sylvère Lotringer and Marshall Blonsky deconstruct the images in voice-over."
 Bigelow asked her actors to actually beat and bludgeon each other throughout the film's all-night shoot.
 Her first full-length feature was The Loveless (1981), a biker film that she co-directed with Monty Montgomery.
 It featured Willem Dafoe in his first starring role.
 Next, she directed Near Dark (1987), which she co-scripted with Eric Red.
 With this film, she began her lifelong fascination with manipulating movie conventions and genre.
 The main cast included three actors who had appeared in the film Aliens.
 In the same year, she directed a music video for the New Order song "Touched by the Hand of God"; the video is a spoof of glam metal imagery.
 Bigelow's subsequent films, Blue Steel, Point Break, and Strange Days, "merged her philosophically minded manipulation of pace with the market demands of mainstream film-making".

 Blue Steel starred Jamie Lee Curtis as a rookie police officer who is stalked by a psychopathic killer, played by Ron Silver.
 As with Near Dark, Eric Red co-wrote the screenplay.
-The film, originally bankrolled for $10 million, was shot on location in New York due to financial considerations and because Bigelow doesn't "like movies where you see a welfare apartment and it's the size of two football fields."
+The film, originally bankrolled for $10 million, was shot on location in New York due to financial considerations and because Bigelow does not "like movies where you see a welfare apartment and it's the size of two football fields."
 Bigelow followed Blue Steel with the cult classic Point Break (1991), which starred Keanu Reeves as an FBI agent who poses as a surfer to catch the "Ex-Presidents", a team of surfing armed robbers led by Patrick Swayze who wear Reagan, Nixon, LBJ and Jimmy Carter masks when they hold up banks.
 Point Break was Bigelow's most profitable 'studio' film, taking approximately $80 million at the global box office during the year of its release, and yet it remains one of her lowest rated films, both in commercial reviews and academic analysis.
 Critics argued that it conformed to some of the clichés and tired stereotypes of the action genre and that it abandoned much of the stylistic substance and subtext of Bigelow's other work.